 Yes, location and condition do matter.
 If you’ll be renting out your home, Paul has some tips.

-“Obviously, the location, size and condition will play a part in how much the rent is going to be.
+“Obviously, the location, size and condition will play a part in how much the rent is going to be in the current market.
 In Ottawa, tenants renting in the downtown core will be paying more.
 Rent in some suburban or Ottawa outskirt areas may be lower.”

 But beyond the amount of rent you can charge, it’s important to make sure your rental home is in good shape before you begin showing it.
 Why?
 It will help attract responsible, houseproud tenants.
 “If the property is in bad shape, you’ll be targeting tenants who will treat it as such.
 You want to find a tenant that loves the house and will treat it like their own,” says Rushforth.